8 Warning Signs of Adderall Addiction

 6. Heart Troubles

-Adderall is a stimulant, which gives you energy and makes you feel good.
+Adderall is a stimulant, which means it gives you energy and makes you feel good.
 It isn't good for your heart, though.
-Artificially energizing the body and not resting as needed takes a toll on the body and the heart in particular.
+Artificially energizing the body and not resting as needed can take a substantial toll on the body and heart.

 7. Sleep Disturbances